Woman seeks court nod for appeal over damages for dog's death

 Ms Walker wanted to file an appeal, but under court procedure, she had to first file an application in the State Courts for leave, or permission, to do that.

-She missed the filing deadline by two days as she was grieving over the death of her husband a few days before the court decision.
+She missed the filing deadline by two days as she was mourning the death of her husband a few days before the court decision.

-Her lawyer then sought more time to file the leave application, but was told by the State Courts to file the request for a time extension at the High Court instead.
+Her lawyer then sought more time to file the leave application, but was told by the State Courts to file the request for a time extension to the High Court instead.

-The High Court, however, in a judgment on Monday (May 10), said Ms Walker's lawyer was correct in initially filing her time extension application in the lower court.
+But the High Court, in a judgment on Monday, said Ms Walker's lawyer was correct in initially filing her time extension application in the lower court.

 The State Courts, in rejecting her initial application, had relied on a precedent involving a defendant who sought an extension of time to file an appeal.